 The ecological, sanitary and socio-economic conditions that promote the propagation of anitbiotics have never disappeared.
 In many areas they have even worsened due to urbanisation, population growth and migration.

 Bacterial Infections in the Tropics

-The multidisciplinary BIT programme, 'Bacterial Infections in the Tropics', researches antibiotics resistance in the tropics.
-It investigates how antibiotics resistance is caused and researches solutions.
+The multidisciplinary BIT programme, 'Bacterial Infections in the Tropics', researches antibiotic resistance in the tropics.
+It investigates how antibiotic resistance is caused and researches solutions.
 BIT combines biomedical, clinical and antropological research lines in a joint project.
 It develops top-level, internationally rooted and sustainable research programmes in a highly relevant and scientifically exciting field, within ITM's specific niche.
 It intends to have an impact on science, medical practice and capacity strengthening in endemic countries.
 BIT has special focus on bloodstream infections.

 BIT is a multidisciplinary programme including three different, but synergetic research lines on bacterial infections in the tropics.
 It's first priority and model is invasive blood infections.
 BIT's goals are:

 - Developing new diagnostic tools.

 - Creating adequate treatment strategies and antibiotic stewardship.

 - Researching human, social and cultural factors in the perception of (bacterial) disease and antibiotics.